Derrick-K-W/alx_html_css/css_advanced/README.md

 Table of Contents

      Overview

      Features

      Technologies Used

      How to Run the Project

      Credits

-Overview
+                                                 OVERVIEW

 The SmileSchool landing page is designed to provide users with an overview of the platform's offerings.
 Users can explore tutorials, see instructor information, register for free membership, and browse frequently asked questions (FAQ).

-Features
+                                                 FEATURES

 Responsive Design: The page is designed to be responsive across different screen sizes using standard HTML.